Hady-Achkar/dept_assessment_backend/README.md

 Using **Terminal** `curl http://localhost:5000/cases` Using **Postman** `Method:GET` `url: http://localhost:5000/cases`
-Or simply on your browser enter the url `curl http://localhost:5000/cases`
+Or simply on your browser enter the url `http://localhost:5000/cases`